 Every cell in the human body needs dozens and dozens of nutrients and metabolites.
 Some, like vitamins, minerals and essential amino acids need to come from food.
 Others are produced by the body, provided it is healthy and properly nourished.
 No skin cream can replace that.
 Applying a cream with nutrients to the surface of you skin does not ensure that those nutrients actually penetrate into your skin cells.
 They may just "sit there" until your next shower.
 How much of the active ingredients actually get into your skin cells depends on the skin's condition, concentration of the ingredients, manufacturing technology and many other factors.
 This doesn't mean that all topical preparations are useless -- but they are often unreliable.
 On the other hand, when the nutrients are ingested and absorbed into your bloodstream, they are sure to be delivered to your skin cells.

-Why should you choose the Texas Institute of Dermatology for your Skin Care needs?
+Why should you choose the Texas Institute of Dermatology for your Skin, Hair and Nail Diseases?

 * If the Content contained on this site contains medical or health sciences information, it is intended for answering some common skin care questions.
 No suggested test or procedure should be carried out without visiting a health care professional and unless, in the reader's judgment, its risk is justified.
 Because of rapid advances in the medical sciences, we recommend that the independent verification of diagnoses and drug dosages should be made.
 NEITHER TEXAS INSTITUTE OF DERMATOLOGY NOR ANY OF ITS AFFILIATES OR LICENSORS SHALL BE LIABLE TO YOU OR ANYONE ELSE FOR ANY LOSS OR INJURY, CAUSED IN WHOLE OR PART BY ITS NEGLIGENCE OR CONTINGENCIES BEYOND ITS CONTROL IN PROCURING, COMPILING, INTERPRETING, REPORTING OR DELIVERING INFORMATION THROUGH THE SITE.
 IN NO EVENT WILL TEXAS INSTITUTE OF DERMATOLOGY, ITS AFFILIATES OR LICENSORS BE LIABLE TO YOU OR ANYONE ELSE FOR ANY DECISION MADE OR ACTION TAKEN BY YOU IN RELIANCE ON SUCH INFORMATION.
 TEXAS INSTITUTE OF DERMATOLOGYAND ITS AFFILIATES AND LICENSORS SHALL NOT BE LIABLE TO YOU OR ANYONE ELSE FOR ANY DAMAGES (INCLUDING, WITHOUT LIMITATION, CONSEQUENTIAL, SPECIAL, INCIDENTAL, INDIRECT, OR SIMILAR DAMAGES) EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.You hereby agree to indemnify, defend and hold Texas Institute of Dermatology, its directors, officers, shareholders, parents, subsidiaries, affiliates, agents and licensors harmless from and against any and all liability, losses, damages and costs, including, without limitation, reasonable attorneys' fees, arising from your use of the Site or Content.